Lola Montez: Life as a courtesan

-In 1846, she arrived in Munich, where she was discovered by and became the mistress of King Ludwig I of Bavaria.
+In 1846, Montez arrived in Munich, where she was discovered by and became the mistress of King Ludwig I of Bavaria.
 There was a rumour that when they first met, Ludwig asked her in public if her breasts were real.
 Her response to the question was to tear off enough of her garments to prove that they were.
 She soon began to use her influence on the king and this, coupled with her arrogant manner and outbursts of temper, made her extremely unpopular with the Bavarian people (particularly after documents were made public showing that she was hoping to become a naturalised Bavarian subject and be elevated to nobility).
-Despite opposition, Ludwig made her Countess of Landsfeld on his next birthday, 25 August 1847, and along with her title, he granted her a large annuity.
+Despite opposition, Ludwig made her Countess of Landsfeld and Baroness of Rosenthal on his next birthday, 25 August 1847, and along with her title, he granted her a large annuity.

-For more than a year, she exercised great political power, which she directed in favour of liberalism, anti-Catholicism, and in attacks against the Jesuits.
-Her ability to manipulate the king was so great that the Minister of State, Karl von Abel, was dismissed because he and his entire cabinet had objected to Lola being granted Bavarian nationality and the title of Countess.
-The students at Munich University were divided in their sympathies, and conflicts arose shortly before the outbreak of the revolutions of 1848, which led the king, at Lola's insistence, to close the university.
+For more than a year, Montez exercised great political power, which she directed in favour of liberalism, anti-Catholicism, and in attacks against the Jesuits.
+Her ability to manipulate the king was so great that the Minister of State, Karl von Abel, was dismissed because he and his entire cabinet had objected to her being granted Bavarian nationality and the title of countess.
+The students at Munich University were divided in their sympathies, and conflicts arose shortly before the outbreak of the revolutions of 1848, which led the king, at Montez's insistence, to close the university.

-In March 1848, under pressure from a growing revolutionary movement, the university was re-opened, Ludwig abdicated in favor of his son, King Maximilian II, and Montez fled Bavaria.
-Her career as a power behind the throne was permanently at an end.
+In March 1848, under pressure from a growing revolutionary movement, the university was reopened, Ludwig abdicated in favor of his son, King Maximilian II, and Montez fled Bavaria, ending her career as a power behind the throne.
 It seems likely that Ludwig's relationship with Montez contributed greatly to his forced abdication despite his previous popularity.

-After a sojourn in Switzerland, where she waited in vain for Ludwig to join her, Lola made one brief excursion to France and then removed to London in late 1848.
+After a sojourn in Switzerland, where she waited in vain for Ludwig to join her, Montez made a brief excursion to France and then removed to London in late 1848.
 There she met and quickly married George Trafford Heald, a young army cornet (cavalry officer) with a recent inheritance.
-But the terms of her divorce from Thomas James did not permit either spouse's remarriage while the other was living, and the beleaguered newly-weds were forced to flee the country to escape a bigamy action brought by Heald's scandalised maiden aunt.
-The Healds resided for a time in France and Spain, but within two years, the tempestuous relationship was in tatters, and George reportedly drowned in 1856.
-In 1851 she set off to make a new start in the United States, where she was surprisingly successful at first in rehabilitating her image.
+But the terms of her divorce from Thomas James did not permit either spouse's remarriage while the other was living, and the beleaguered newlyweds were forced to flee the country to escape a bigamy action brought by Heald's scandalised maiden aunt.
+The Healds resided for a time in France and Spain, but within two years the tempestuous relationship was in tatters.
+George survived a reported drowning in Lisbon in 1853, but died three years later from tuberculosis.
+Meanwhile, in 1851 Montez set off to make a new start in the United States, where she was surprisingly successful at first in rehabilitating her image.